lyokha/http-client-brread-timeout/README.md

 chunk of the body), no longer applies any timeouts and may last as long as the response endures: in this case, it lasts 80 seconds and successfully returns.
-In the second request, `httpLbsBrReadWithTimeout` timely receives the first chunk of the response too, however the second chunk is coming in 40 seconds which exceeds the default response timeout value (30 seconds), and the function throws `ResponseTimeout` exception after 50 seconds from the start.
-In the third request, `httpLbsBrReadWithTimeout` returns successfully after 60 seconds because every chunk of the response comes every 20 seconds without triggering timeouts.
+In the second request, `httpLbsBrReadWithTimeout` timely receives the first chunk of the response too, the second chunk comes in 20 seconds, and finally, as the third chunk is going to come in 40 seconds which exceeds the default response timeout value (30 seconds), the function throws `ResponseTimeout` exception after 50 seconds from the start of the request.
+In the third request, `httpLbsBrReadWithTimeout` returns successfully after 60 seconds because every extra chunk of the response was coming every 20 seconds without triggering the timeout.